-2.8 SVA Non-Final Demand Facilities – update following Change Of Supplier, Change of Agent or change of the Metering Systems registered for the Non-Final Demand Facility
+[CP1599]2.8 SVA Non-Final Demand Facilities – update following Change Of Supplier [CP1599] or change of the Metering Systems registered for the Non-Final Demand Facility

 A Change of Supplier (CoS) or Change of Metering System (CoM) event would invalidate the SVA Non-Final Demand declaration without an update.
 Furthermore, a CoS or CoM requires the SVA Non-Final Demand Facility Operator to resubmit a Declaration Document for each Supplier and all Metering Systems related to the SVA Non-Final Demand Facility.